-The net book value of capitalized costs of internal use software incurred in a hosting arrangement was \$14.7 million and \$9.2 million as of December 31, 2019 and 2018, respectively.
-During 2018, MGE implemented new enterprise resource planning and human capital management systems which were placed in service as of January 1, 2019.
-As of December 31, 2019 and 2018, accumulated amortization expense was \$1.4 million and \$0.1 million, respectively.
+The net book value of capitalized costs of internal use software incurred in a hosting arrangement was \$14.8 million and \$13.6 million as of December 31, 2020 and 2019, respectively.
+As of December 31, 2020 and 2019, accumulated amortization was \$3.2 million and \$1.4 million, respectively.
 Capitalized software assets for hosted arrangements and the related accumulated amortization expense are recorded in "Other deferred assets and other" on the consolidated balance sheets.

-During 2019 and 2018, MGE recorded \$1.4 million and \$0.1 million, respectively, of amortization expense related to software assets for hosted arrangements.
-During 2017, no amortization expense was recorded.
+During 2020, 2019, and 2018, MGE recorded \$1.8 million, \$1.4 million, and \$0.1 million, respectively, of amortization expense related to software assets for hosted arrangements.
 These costs are recognized in "Other operations and maintenance" expense in the consolidated statements of income and are amortized on a straight-line basis over the term of the hosted contract, which includes renewable option periods.
 Software assets for hosted arrangements have terms ranging from five to ten years.